-While some draw the line at vehicles with motors, other states are a bit looser with their DUI rules.
+While some states draw the line at vehicles with motors, others are a bit looser with their DUI rules.
 But no matter how you received your DUI you'll probably end up being required to install an ignition interlock device in your vehicle.
 These 11 DUI scenarios are proof that you can’t outsmart the law since, as it turns out, you don’t actually need a car to get a DUI.

 Most states require DUI tickets to be issued for operating any mode of transportation while under the influence.

 In most states, drinking and biking will land you a DUI, thanks to their all-inclusive DUI laws.
 Did you know a vehicle is defined by the law as “including every device capable of being moved upon a public highway or by which any person or property is or may be transported”?
 That means if you can ride it you can get a DUI on it!

 Yes, you read that correctly.
 Whether you’re riding the horse yourself or controlling the reins of a buggy, handling horses while drinking will get you a DUI ticket or worse.
 In some states you will also be charged with animal endangerment and may have to turn your horse over to the state.